Languages Represented: The collection materials are in Quapaw and English

 Abstract: This collection contains audio recordings documenting the Quapaw language.
 It consists of songs, stories, interviews, songs, vocabulary and prayers and features the voices of Quapaw elders and linguist Robert Rankin.

-Acquisition Information: These records came to the Sam Noble Museum in 2012 and were deposited by Billy Proctor.
+Acquisition Information: These records came to the Sam Noble Museum in 2012 and 2017 and were deposited by Billy Proctor.